shouse/awesome-hyperloop-titanium/README.md

 **Cool!
 What can I do?**

-Got something that belongs here?
-Submit a PR!
+- Got something that belongs here?
+[Fork](https://github.com/shouse/awesome-hyperloop-titanium/edit/master/README.md#fork-destination-box) and Submit a PR!
+- Want information about something but don't have a link?
+[Create an issue!](https://github.com/shouse/awesome-hyperloop-titanium/issues)

 ## Table of Contents (Suggest one)
  - General Information